 Industrial Drone, it must be said, is still in it’s rudimentary stages of development but is still being employed increasingly for commercial tasks.
 It all started out with drones luring aficionados to be used as toys for a fun-filled leisure time.
-However, ever since that initial phase, drones have evolved into intricate aerial machines that employ the most advanced of technologies available to inspect infrastructure for repair, maintenance and construction purposes.
-Development in important components such as sensors, radio controlled gizmos, and the compact sizes of computing devices have played a massive role in their growth as reliable commercial aircrafts.
+However, ever since that initial phase, drones have evolved into intricate aerial machines that employ the most advanced of technologies available to inspect infrastructure for repair, maintenance, and construction purposes.
+Development in important components such as sensors, radio-controlled gizmos, and the compact sizes of computing devices have played a massive role in their growth as reliable commercial aircraft.

-Radio controlled drones are a great option to deploy sophisticated sensors to carry out drone inspection of infrastructure as well as industrial units.
-Having said that, it is a fact that drones have not been able to get as much mainstreamed as one would like in the industrial domain.
+Radio-controlled drones are a great option to deploy sophisticated sensors to carry out drone inspection of infrastructure as well as industrial units.
+Having said that, it is a fact that drones have not been able to get as much mainstream as one would like in the industrial domain.
 Here are some of the advantages that one gets by using drones as inspection devices:

 - Inspecting ostensibly inaccessible areas

 - Enabling access to areas that are a risk to health and safety of humans

 - Incredibly quick response time

 Drones can be integrated with infrared thermography alongside traditional high definition cameras to conduct sub-surface monitoring.
 This is accomplished by the drone as it identifies surfaces that are warmer than the others and hence determine the structural health of certain areas.
 Areas with defects tend to hinder the flow of heat and seem hotter than their surroundings.

 This post is geared towards exploring the numerous key areas where drone inspection solutions could prove to be game-changing and cost-effective.